wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

     (2) Except with the consent of the High Court, no society shall be registered by a name which, in the opinion of the Registrar, is undesirable.

-    Section 11 was substituted, as from 1 December 1951, by section 2 Incorporated Societies Amendment Act 1951 (1951 No 38).
+    Section 11: replaced, on 1 December 1951, by section 2 of the Incorporated Societies Amendment Act 1951 (1951 No 38).

-    Subsection (2) was inserted, as from 14 October 1981, by section 2 Incorporated Societies Amendment Act 1981 (1981 No 41).
+    Section 11(2): inserted, on 14 October 1981, by section 2 of the Incorporated Societies Amendment Act 1981 (1981 No 41).

 ##### 11A Change of name